 ✨ Learn the two ways in which Ironclad reduced its attack surface.

 Attack Surface Reduction Best Practices

-Your attack surface analysis reveals tons of opportunities to reduce your attack surface by shifting your security methodology.
+Your attack surface analysis reveals tons of opportunities to reduce or narrow your attack surface by shifting your security methodology.
 Managing access is critical for reducing attack surface, so transitioning to a SASE architecture model with Adaptive Cloud Security protects against unauthorized users reaching your sensitive data, no matter where it’s stored.

 Leveraging a Zero Trust security model provides advanced protection by ensuring that authorized users are regularly validated before accessing a network.
 Your team can even add an extra layer of protection with authentication policies based on roles or attributes to further protect against cyber threats and malicious users.

 Attack surface reduction is only part of creating an overarching attack surface management plan.
 Managing your organization’s attack surface and preventing a breach involves constant vigilance through maintaining robust security practices and regular reporting to catch abnormalities early.

 Attack surface protection is easier when you partner with other areas of the business to help define and reinforce strong security policies.
 For example, work with HR to define how often employees should be changing passwords and strengthen onboarding processes to ensure employees start work with the right access.
 HR can also help your team revoke access quickly by notifying you of employee changes.

 Partnering with managers across the business can make a big difference in managing and minimizing attack surface area, too.
 Managers can help shift office culture by encouraging employees to only work from home or corporate networks rather than using public networks.
 Plus, managers have more insight into how employees act in the office, so they can reduce the likelihood of social engineering ploys and recognize employees who may pose a risk to your attack surface.

 Protect Your Organization with Attack Surface Management